 Due to his immunity, President Balladares is not a subject of the investigation.
 But Balladares was placed under house arrest on January 15, 2010, pending the outcome of an investigation of corruption and money laundering allegations unrelated to the PECC affair.
-In March 2010, the house arrest was lifted, although Balladares must still report to the Special Prosecutor for Organized Crime twice each month.
+In March 2010, the house arrest was lifted, but Balladares was required to report to the Special Prosecutor for Organized Crime twice each month.